 You'll hear me harp on about the magic that is pasta water in 99% of my recipes.
 It really is a key ingredient in every sauce I make.
 The starch left behind in the water acts as a thickening agent and helps sauces cling to the pasta.
 I couldn't make a sauce without it.

 I never EVER drain my pasta in a colander, I always transfer it directly to the sauce using a spider strainer.
-That way the pasta pot full of water is left there for you to ladle in as you need. if you have seen my reels on instagram you'll notice my sauces are SAUCY.
+That way the pasta pot full of water is left there for you to ladle in as you need.
+If you have seen my reels on instagram you'll notice my sauces are SAUCY.

 Pasta soaks up liquid so quickly so I add enough pasta water to make it quite liquidy.
 By the time I serve into bowls and take to the table it hasn't dried up.
 You'll get to know what the right consistency is with some practice, you can't go wrong though I promise!